dirigeants/klasa/guides/Piece Basics/CreatingProviders.md

 ```

-The example above is the JSON provider used in klasa, and interfacing with the settingGateway.
+The example above is the JSON provider used in klasa, and interfacing with the {@link SettingsGateway}.

 ## Configuration